Private From Whom? Minimal Information Leakage in Auctions

-Several avenues for further research remain.
-First is establishing a sharp characterization of protocols on the frontier.
-In general, the frontier is ill-behaved for several reasons.
-For some choice functions, there exist protocols on the frontier that violate both bidder and auctioneer privacy at certain type profiles.
-Similarly, protocols which induce a coarser partition of the type space unambiguously reveal less information to the auctioneer, but the effects of moving to a coarser partition on bidder privacy are ambiguous.
-Second is endogenizing privacy and studying optimal design under such concerns.
-If informational advantages are payoff-relevant to participants in the protocol, then there may be incentives to deviate purely for the purpose of information acquisition.
-In a descending auction, for example, there is an additional informational benefit to bid-shading: If the winner reduces the price at which they claim the object, that lowers the upper bound on every losing bidder's value (giving them more information) while reducing the lower bound other bidders have about their value (giving competitors less information).
-As such, privacy concerns may put downward pressure on auction prices.
-Incorporating such concerns into equilibrium analysis may further understanding of bidder behavior.
-Finally, future work could connect privacy to other concerns that the extensive-form mechanism design literature has studied.
+Future work could also connect privacy to other concerns in the extensive-form mechanism design literature.
 If bidders learn more along the path of play of a protocol, the protocol is less private from bidders.
-However, this could result in (1) bidders needing less contingent reasoning, resulting in a protocol that is strategically simpler and (2) bidders having more information to detect potential auctioneer deviations.
+However, this could result in (1) bidders needing less contingent reasoning, resulting in a protocol that is strategically simpler or (2) bidders having more information to detect potential auctioneer deviations.
 This interplay between privacy and other economic forces is important yet underdeveloped.